lbarchive/b.py/README.md

 The detail of header, please see *Header* section.

-Now, you spot there is a typo `frm` and you edit it.
+Now, you spot there is a typo `frm` and you fix it.
 To update the post, run the same command as posting:

     $ b.py post my-first-post.rst